-Brain metastasis (extensive vasogenic oedema)
+Brain metastasis (extensive vasogenic edema)

 Previous history of breast cancer.
 First seizure episode.